froboy/yusaopeny_docs/content/en/docs/development/Create View Modes.md

 As with any other entity in Drupal, when it comes to render the rendering it in different contexts, you might want to have specific view modes.

-Here you can find instructions how you can add new view modes into embedded entity form on Y USA Open Y distribution.
+Here you can find instructions how you can add new view modes into embedded entity form on YMCA Website Services distribution.

 ### Create a new View Mode